openrewrite/rewrite-docs/docs/recipes/staticanalysis/methodnamecasing.md

 | `Boolean` | includeTestSources | *Optional*.
 Changes only apply to main by default. `includeTestSources` will apply the recipe to `test` source files. |  |
 | `Boolean` | renamePublicMethods | *Optional*.
 Changes are not applied to public methods unless specified. |  |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has no required configuration options.
 It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-static-analysis` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">